bradsaucier/bradsaucier/README.md

 6. [Collaboration SOP](#collaboration-sop)
 7. [Background and Boundaries](#background-and-boundaries)
 8. [Education](#education)

+## Operational Brief
+I translate operational intent into engineering requirements and verified deliverables.
+My standard is runnable verification, explicit bounds, and traceable artifacts that survive turnover.
+If it is not testable or auditable, it is not a claim.

 ## Bottom Line Up Front (BLUF)
 I translate operational intent into engineering requirements and verified deliverables.